Concept Labels Are Not Enough: Rethinking Concept Bottleneck Models through Representation Integrity: Methodology

 The disentanglement loss, $\mathcal{L}_g$, encourages filters to form semantically coherent groups by minimizing intra-group similarity and maximizing inter-group dissimilarity.
 This process establishes a latent association between visual patterns in the input image and specific filter groups.
 Building upon this structure, we introduce concept supervision to explicitly align these filter groups with human-understandable concepts.

-Given a set of $K$ filter groups, where each group $A_k \in \mathcal{G}_i,~ i\in \{1,...,M\} $ corresponds to a specific concept $c_{i}$, we aggregate the feature activations $z_{\mathcal{G}_i}$ from the filters within that group.
-A concept classifier, $g_c$, which can be implemented as a simple linear layer, then maps these activations to a concept prediction.
-The concept supervision loss, $\mathcal{L}_c$, for a single concept is formulated using the Binary Cross-Entropy (BCE) as follows:
+Given a set of $K$ filter groups, each concept $c_i$ is predicted from an assigned group (or group subset) denoted by $\mathcal{G}_i$.
+When $M>K$, multiple concepts may share the same group.
+We aggregate the feature activations $z_{\mathcal{G}_i}$ from the selected filters and use a concept classifier $g_c$ (implemented as a linear head) to produce the concept prediction.
+The concept supervision loss $\mathcal{L}_c$ is formulated with Binary Cross-Entropy (BCE):

 where $w_i$ and $b_i$ are the learnable weights and bias for the $i$-th concept classifier.
 This loss ensures that the filters in group $\mathcal{G}_i$, already predisposed to activating on similar patterns due to $\mathcal{L}_g$, are jointly optimized to detect the presence of concept $c_i$.
 Consequently, the total objective for the first training stage, mapping inputs to concepts ($X \rightarrow C$), is the combined minimization of $\mathcal{L}_g$.